Bluesachinkr/MediaLib/README.md

 # MediaLib-Android-Library
-Android Library for Media - like Video,Audio,Images and gif for their supporting functions like trimming,merging and modfications etc.
+Android Library for Media - like Video and Audio for their supporting functions like trimming,merging and modfications etc.